lmullen/jsr/_source/issues/vol15/rohrer.markdown

 with their "white family" even when offered their freedom.

 Few scholars, if any, would concur with the rosy picture of plantation life that Pringle described.
-In Them Dark Days: Slavery in the American Rice Swamps, historian William Dusinberre described the Pringle plantations, as well as those belonging to their neighbors in coastal South Carolina and Georgia—the Allstons, Manigaults, and Butlers—as inhumane "charnel houses" for slaves, adding that for those in
+In *Them Dark Days: Slavery in the American Rice Swamps*, historian William Dusinberre described the Pringle plantations, as well as those belonging to their neighbors in coastal South Carolina and Georgia—the Allstons, Manigaults, and Butlers—as inhumane "charnel houses" for slaves, adding that for those in